2018 AMC 12A Solutions

 Solution:

 Under the symmetry group of the square, the cells break into orbits, and every cell in an orbit must have the same color.
-Classifying cells by distance from the center yields exactly orbits that can be colored independently.
+Give a cell coordinates relative to the center, where Rotations and reflections can change signs and interchange the coordinates, so each orbit has one representative with There are such pairs.
 Each orbit is black or white, giving colorings, but the all-black and all-white grids are excluded.
 So there are symmetric scanning codes.

 Thus, the correct answer is B.